 Students who wish to minor in the Cities Department must take at least two out of the four required courses and four cities electives, including two at the 300 level.
 Senior Seminar is not mandatory for fulfilling the cities minor.

-Over the past two decades, many Cities majors have entered the 3-2 Program in City and Regional Planning, offered in conjunction with the University of Pennsylvania.
+Over the past three decades, many Cities majors have entered the 3-2 Program in City and Regional Planning, offered in conjunction with the University of Pennsylvania.
 Students interested in this program should meet with faculty early in their sophomore year.